AlexNek/BabylonBlazor/readme.md

 ### Demo Application

-For demo application I implemented: Water, Benzene and Epinephrine.
+For demo application I implemented: Water, Benzene, Epinephrine and Sprite example.
 All descriptions was get from [PubChem catalog](https://pubchem.ncbi.nlm.nih.gov/).
 As I not found atom size into description - I not set it.
 The same is for double and triple bonds - the parallel lines rotation vector mostly oriented along the Y axis.
 Colors selected automatically from color palette.
-If chemist sees something wrong then tell me, please.
-My target was to create C# interface to Java script library.
-Not to draw molecules absolute correctly.
+If chemist sees something wrong then please tell me.
+My goal was to create a C# interface to a Java Script library.
+Not to draw molecules absolutely correctly.

 Water  H<sub>2</sub>O